Architecture

 UTC to Local Conversion

-EventKit returns all times in UTC. cal converts them to local time using the event’s timezone (or the system timezone) for display.
+EventKit returns all times in UTC. ical converts them to local time using the event’s timezone (or the system timezone) for display.
 JSON output preserves ISO 8601 timestamps.

 Limitations